ARDesignPattern/ar-interaction-patterns/_patterns/sub/sub_3_1_Sequential Explanation.md

    - Optionally show a progress indicator or step count (e.g., “2 of 5”).
 4. **Category Indicators**
    - Always display the active category title prominently.
-   - Dim or collapse inactive categories to maintain focus.
+   - Hide inactive categories to maintain focus.
 5. **Control for Animated Content**
    - For any looping animation or video, include “Pause” and “Resume” controls.
    - Auto-pause when users navigate away, auto-resume if they return.